 ECON 111, Introduction to Microeconomics

 Normally, these two prerequisite courses must be taken before the foundations course.
-LAWP/PHIL 200, Foundations in Policy Studies, is taken in the spring of the sophomore year.
+LAWP/PMGT 200, Foundations in Policy Studies, is taken in the spring of the sophomore year.

-For course descriptions and requirements for the major, refer to the Academic Bulletin: Policy Studies or the department website.
+For course descriptions and requirements for the major, refer to the Academic Bulletin: Policy Studies.